Liam-gosnell/stock-news-app/README.md

 # stock-news-app

-This project is build with Python.
+This project is built with Python.
+Stock News Monitoring Project.